sumitsuman/sumitsuman.github.io/_posts/2014-07-15-Product-Manager-Working-with-Developers.md

 ![.](/assets/working_with_engineers.jpg)

-My success as a Product Manager depends on how well I work with the developers & engineers on my team.
-I have had the good fortune of working with a terrific bunch, and I'd love to share some of my experiences.
-It is no different than any other working relationship, which thrives on context, trust, communication, and empathy.
+To succeed as a product manager, I must learn to work well with developers and engineers on my team.
+I have had the good fortune of working and learning from a terrific bunch -- I learnt that it is no different than any other working relationship, which thrives on context, trust, communication, and empathy.

-**To influence team smarter than me**, I have to work hard.
+**To influence a team smarter than me**, I have to work hard.
 To convince them to spend tens of hours of effort into developing something, I have to do my homework well.
 There is a trick though -- I don't have to do the homework in isolation.

 **As a team we share every idea**, every customer feedback, every complaint early.
 Features are born out of these discussions.
 My job is to take the crux of this throbbing-thriving idea exchange and give it some structure -- discover, socialize, validate, prototype, rinse, repeat.